-Most of the listed IT security frameworks do focus on a risk-management approach, meaning these guidelines are easily adapted to match your needs, and applicable to your business to target the specific risks that threaten your IT Security.
+Most of the listed IT security frameworks focus on a risk-management approach.
+Consequently, they’re easily adaptable to match your needs and can be applied to target the specific risks that threaten your IT security.

 IT Security Framework Options in Australia